 barcelona - here i come!

-organisations misunderstand the power of rebellious people. they see the trouble, not the possibilities. i felt the need to stand up for rebels, and published my first booklet “oh no! we have a REBEL in our team”. the response has been great. many people reach out to me to tell me they identify as a rebel as well. they feel unheard, undervalued, and they are burning or boring out. it gets to me, each and every time.
+organisations misunderstand the power of rebellious people. they see the trouble, not the possibilities. i felt the need to stand up for rebels, and published my first booklet “oh no! we have a REBEL in our team“. the response has been great. many people reach out to me and tell me they identify as a rebel as well. they feel unheard and undervalued, and they are burning or bored out. it gets to me, each and every time.

-but if my story resonates with you and you feel like we should collaborate some way or the other, just reach out to me and we’ll explore how that could look like
+but if my story resonates with you and you feel like we should collaborate in some way or the other, just reach out to me and we’ll explore how that could look like.

 for my research on rebels, i collect rebel stories. if you have a 'rebel experience', i would love to hear from you!

 they told me